wiseman-timelord/Chat-VulkanLlama/README.md

 ### REQUIREMENTS:
 * Windows with WSL or Linux (untested).
 This program is designed to be run on Windows+WSL+Python, it will not work in Windows+Python without WSL, this is because of the use of, jaxlib and (jax[cpu] or jax[gpu] for nVidia), which seem to crash otherwise.
-* The models the program works well with are currently being reviewed, currently testing, for chat "https://huggingface.co/nkpz/llama2-22b-daydreamer-v3" and for instruct "https://huggingface.co/TheBloke/Llama-2-13B-chat-GGML", it may work with other models, it depends upon the syntax of the prompt.
+* The models the program are advised to work with are currently under review.

 ### FAILED UPDATES:
 Updates on the back burner...